Image 1 of 5

 Care Guide

 Plant in moist, well-drained, humus-rich soil with a pH of 5.5–7.0 in partial shade to full sun where summers are cool.
-Afternoon shade is beneficial where summer temperatures exceed 75°F (24°C).
-Water consistently — Aconitum does not tolerate dry soil; water weekly during dry periods throughout the growing season.
-Mulch to retain soil moisture and keep roots cool.
+Afternoon shade reduces heat stress where summer temperatures exceed 75°F (24°C).
+The species does not tolerate dry soil; water weekly during dry periods throughout the growing season and mulch to retain soil moisture.
 Performs in zones 3–7; heat tolerance declines sharply above zone 7.
-Established clumps should be divided every 3–4 years in spring to maintain vigor.
-All plant parts are highly toxic — wear gloves when handling and keep away from children and pets.Pruning
+Established clumps are divided every 3–4 years in spring to maintain vigor.
+All parts contain aconitine alkaloids and are lethal on ingestion to humans, pets, and livestock in small doses.Pruning

 J